pospi/imthumb/README.md

 ###### Progressive JPEGS (`p`)

 Specifies whether (`=1`) or not (`=0`) to save progressive JPEGs.
 ImThumb saves progressive images by default to increase apparent loading time for the end user.
 Filesize is not significantly affected either way.

+###### Upscaling control (`up`)

+Specifies whether images should be upscaled when passed dimensions are larger than the original image size.
+By default this is enabled, but can be disabled globally with the `DISABLE_UPSCALING` configuration constant.
+When using a manual crop step (`cr`), this parameter applies to the scaling applied after the initial crop is applied.

 #### Extended parameters: